Wouter1/EMU-driver/Latency.md

 The total latency is the sum of (1) the driver latency, (2) your application's latency (buffer setting) and (3) the EMU internal latency.
 The EMU one-way internal latency typically is 1.3 ms (96k) to 1.8 ms (44k), the exact value depends on the selected sample rate and the type of EMU device that you have.
 The roundtrip will be twice this.
 If you select the low latency driver and e.g. a 64 sample buffer in your application, this gives you around 5.9 ms (96k) to 8.5 ms (44k) total roundtrip latency.
 The driver reports the estimated latency to the system, and eg reaper shows it in its menu bar (including its own buffer latency).

 Here is a table with measured roundtrip latencies in milliseconds.
+The driver was installed with the low latency setting.
 The values N=128 and N=64 show the DAW buffer size.

 |rate|latency N=128|latency N=64|
 |---|------|------|